Microsoft/azure-docs.cs-cz/articles/sentinel/roles.md

 ---
-title: Oprávnění v Azure Sentinel | Microsoft Docs
+title: Permissions in Azure Sentinel | Microsoft Docs
-description: Tento článek vysvětluje, jak Azure Sentinel používá řízení přístupu na základě rolí k přiřazování oprávnění uživatelům a identifikaci povolených akcí pro jednotlivé role.
+description: This article explains how Azure Sentinel uses role-based access control to assign permissions to users and identifies the allowed actions for each role.
 services: sentinel
 cloud: na
 documentationcenter: na